 Water resistance: 100 meters

-Strap: Black rubber strap with tire tread pattern, black integrated flexible lugs and black DLC coated folding safety clasp
+Strap: Black rubber strap with a tire tread pattern, black integrated flexible lugs, and black DLC coated folding safety clasp

 Crystal: Sapphire, antireflective